MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-301.md

 # Vendor - List (report)

-The *Vendor - List* report shows basic information for vendors, such as the vendor posting group, discount and payment information, and priority level.
+The **Vendor - List** report shows basic information for vendors, such as the vendor posting group, discount and payment information, and priority level.

-The report also shows the vendor's default currency, and the vendor's current balance (in LCY).
+The report also shows the vendor's default currency, and their current balance in local currency.

 ## Use cases